Emotional Support Animals (ESA)

 Submit the provider letter to the Office of Student Accessibility Services studentaccessibilityservices@tarleton.edu

-The Animal must be bona fide, and its need must be documented in a letter from a provider.
-For non-observable disabilities, documentation must be signed, dated, and presented on professional letterhead from a reliable and qualified professional.
-The letter provided by the therapeutic provider should contain:
+- The need for the animal must be documented in a letter from a provider.
+For non-observable disability, documentation must be signed, dated, and presented on professional letterhead from a reliable and qualified professional.
+The letter provided by the therapeutic provider must contain:

-3. Whether the patient needs the animal(s) (because it does work, provides assistance, or performs at least one task that benefits the patient because of his or her disability, or because it provides therapeutic support to alleviate a symptom or effect of the disability of the patient, and merely as a pet)
+- Whether the patient needs the animal(s) (because it does work, provides assistance, or performs at least one task that benefits the patient because of his or her disability or because it provides therapeutic support to alleviate a symptom or effect of the disability of the patient, and not merely as a pet)

-4. A relationship or connection between the disability and the need for the assistance animal
+- A relationship or connection between the disability and the need for the animal

 Submit all Animal Health Information to The Department of Residence Life to Adrianna Rousseau at AROUSSEAU@tarleton.edu

-2. Proof of Ongoing Preventative: Species specific heartworm, flea, and tick preventative
+- Proof of Vet Prescribed Ongoing and Continuous Preventative: Species specific heartworm, flea, and tick preventative

-Note: The Department of Residence Life will follow up with the animal’s veterinarian to verify the animal does not exhibit aggressive or protective behaviors and if the animal is housebroken.
+The Department of Residence Life will follow up with the animal’s veterinarian to verify that the animal does not exhibit aggressive or protective behaviors, is housebroken, and has reached an appropriate level of developmental maturity to reside in a campus housing environment.

-Submit ESA Guidelines and Documentation, Animal Owner Responsibilities, Animal Owner Responsibilities in Campus Housing Confirmation of Understanding Form, and Roommate Acknowledgement Form to The Department of Residence Life to Adrianna Rousseau at arousseau@tarleton.edu.
+Submit Emotional Support Animal Guidelines and Documentation, Animal Owner Responsibilities, Animal Owner Responsibilities in Campus Housing Confirmation of Understanding Form and Roommate Acknowledgement Form to the Department of Residence Life to Adrianna Rousseau at AROUSSEAU@tarleton.edu.

 ESA Committe Review